 State and territory fisheries agencies generally manage fisheries out to 3 nautical miles, while the Australian Government manages fisheries in waters from 3 nautical miles out to 200 nautical miles.
 There are several exceptions to this general rule, with a number of Offshore Constitutional Settlement (OCS) arrangements established to manage fish stocks that occur in more than one marine jurisdiction.
 Under these OCS arrangements, fishing for a particular fish stock may be managed either through joint authority arrangements made between two or more jurisdictions or by transferring management of a straddling stock to a single jurisdiction.
 For example, under OCS arrangements, the Commonwealth manages commercial fishing for school shark (Galeorhinus galeus) and gummy shark (Mustelus antarcticus) stocks in coastal waters off south-eastern Australia on behalf of Victoria, South Australia and Tasmania.

-This report principally considers data and information for fisheries operating within the Australian Fishing Zone ().
+This report principally considers data and information for fisheries operating within the Australian Fishing Zone (Map 1).
 Some information is also presented for straddling and/or high seas stocks.

 Map 1 Australian Fishing Zone